Towne East Square: History

-Wright Career College Later went bankrupt on April 16, 2016, and Glow Golf Later replaced Wright Career College on April 29, 2017, after moving from Reflection Ridge Plaza at the west side of Wichita.
+Wright Career College later went bankrupt on April 16, 2016; Glow Golf later replaced Wright Career College on April 29, 2017, after moving from Reflection Ridge Plaza at the west side of Wichita.
 In 2018, Sears announced they would be closing 80 stores, including this one, which would close in March 2019.
-Glow Golf Wichita then announced on Facebook that they would be closing due to mall management forcing Glow Golf to close most likely due to Low attendance at the attraction.
-Round1 later took up the space on July 18, 2020, complete with a tenant expansion causing four other businesses at the mall to move somewhere else in order to accommodate the Tenant expansion.
+Glow Golf Wichita then announced on Facebook that they would be closing.
+Round One Entertainment later took up the space on July 18, 2020, causing four other businesses at the mall to move elsewhere in order to accommodate the tenant expansion.

+Meanwhile, on December 28, 2018, it was announced that Sears would be closing as part of a plan to close 80 stores nationwide.
+The store closed in March 2019.

-Scheels was confirmed on July 14, 2021, to Replace Sears.
-The store will open On May 31, 2023.
+Scheels was confirmed on July 14, 2021, to replace Sears.
+The store opened on July 1, 2023.

-On December 14, 2021, it was announced that Towne East Square would get a Major overhaul both Inside and outside of the Mall.
-This overhaul will include The entrances getting wood and glass details and new signage, outdoor seating areas will be added and the parking lots and entryways will get new landscaping.
-The parking lot also will be repaved.
-The mall's second level will get updated flooring.
+On December 14, 2021, it was announced that Towne East Square would get a major overhaul both inside and outside of the mall.
+This overhaul would include the entrances getting wood and glass details and new signage, outdoor seating areas would be added, and the parking lots and entryways would get new landscaping.
+The parking lot also would be repaved.
+In 2021 it was reported that the mall's second level would get updated flooring.

-On March 18, 2022, at around 5:30 PM a shooting happened inside the Towne East Square close of the Round 1 establishment.
-There was one death of a 14-year old kid.
-Police captured two suspects one aged 16 and the other 17.
+On March 18, 2022, at around 5:30 PM, a shooting happened inside the Towne East Square close to the ROUND1 establishment.
+There was one death of a 14-year old child.
+Police captured two suspects, one aged 16 and the other 17.
 This all stemmed from an argument between the teenagers when eventually one of them pulled out a firearm and fired it five to six times.

+On August 31, 2024, a little before 6:00 PM, a fight between some teenagers caused mass hysteria of a supposed shooting.
+There was no evidence of a shooting except for a witness saying they heard gunshots.

+On August 8, 2025, at around 3:30PM, a shooting at the Scheels anchor store caused the store to go on lockdown.
+Two people were severely injured following the shooting.